cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 2. **Fragmentation.** A single concept may be scattered across ten or more chunks.
 No individual chunk contains enough information to answer the question, and the model cannot reliably reassemble the pieces.
 3. **Cost explosion.** Increasing the Top-K retrieval parameter burns compute budget on noise without meaningfully improving answer quality.

-The root cause in each case is the same: the context is treated as an evidence pile rather than a curated reasoning input.
-This is a design choice that can be fixed, but only if the team recognizes it as a design problem rather than a model problem.
+The root cause in each case is the same: the context is treated as an evidence pile instead of a curated reasoning input.
+Teams that fix it start with system design: chunking strategy, retrieval policy, and evaluation loops before blaming the foundation model.

 ---

 ## Why "Naive RAG" Is a Transitional Paradigm

 The current industry implementation of RAG, which combines rudimentary retrieval (naive chunking, embedding, and similarity search) with a static two-step workflow (retrieve, stuff into context, generate), is a transitional architecture.
-It is useful as a starting point, but it should not be treated as a destination.
+It works well as a starting point; mature teams plan for what comes after it.

 ### Reason 1: It Reinvents Information Retrieval Poorly